 - 3 cups powdered sugar sifted

-Beat eggs with a whisk in a large mixing bowl.
-Mix in sugar.
-Add cream, half and half, and butter.
-Mix well.
-Stir in cinnamon, nutmeg, and sea salt.
+- Crack eggs into a large mixing bowl and whisk until smooth.
+Mix in sugar, heavy cream, half and half, vanilla extract, and melted butter until uniform then stir in cinnamon, nutmeg, and sea salt.

-Reserve the pecans for topping.
-Once pudding is finished baking, drizzle frosting all over top and drop in pecans.
-Alternatively, you can cut, frost, and top individual servings.
+- Pour glaze all over top of bread pudding.
+Alternatively, you can cut and glaze individual servings.
 Just be sure to do so while still warm.